 Pertussis (Whooping Cough) Vaccine

 Pertussis, also known as whooping cough, is a respiratory illness that can affect people of all ages but is especially dangerous for babies.
 The key symptom of pertussis is an intense, uncontrollable cough that makes it difficult to breathe; this results in heavy breathing that makes a “whooping” sound.
-Whooping cough can be prevented with the pertussis vaccine, which is typically administered in combination with other vaccines, most commonly the diphtheria and tetanus vaccines.
+Whooping cough can be prevented with the pertussis vaccine, which is typically administered in combination with other vaccines, most commonly diphtheria and tetanus vaccines.

-The CDC recommend 5 rounds of whooping cough immunizations, with the first dose at 2 months, the second dose at 4 months, the third dose at 6 months, the fourth dose between 15 and 18 months, and the fifth dose between 4 and 6 years old.
+The CDC recommends 5 rounds of whooping cough immunizations, with the first dose at 2 months, the second dose at 4 months, the third dose at 6 months, the fourth dose between 15 and 18 months, and the fifth dose between 4 and 6 years old.
 In addition, booster shots for teens and pregnant women are recommended.

 mctlaw Represents Clients Who Suffer Adverse Reactions From the Pertussis Vaccine

 - Our attorneys have won hundreds of millions of dollars in vaccine injury payouts for vaccine-injured clients.

 - Our attorneys negotiated a $61 million compensation plan for the family of a young girl who, at only two months old, developed cerebral palsy, encephalopathy, seizure disorder, and cognitive delays after suffering a severe reaction to the DTaP vaccine.

 - Since 2017, the National Vaccine Injury Compensation Program (NVICP) has paid out over $775 million in compensation awards to vaccine injury victims.